Last Updated: January 27, 2023

 - Customer shall comply with all applicable Data Protection Laws, including the principles relating to processing of Personal Data detailed in Article 5 of the GDPR, such as, but not limited to, collection of Personal Data lawfully and for legitimate purposes, obtaining any required consents from Data Subjects, and, if applicable, appointing a data protection officer.

-- Panoply shall not Process Customer Personal Data other than on Customer’s documented instructions unless Processing is required by Applicable Laws.
-Customer warrants and represents that Customer's instructions shall at all times comply with all applicable Data Protection Laws, and that the Processing of Customer Personal Data in accordance with Customer’s instructions will not cause Panoply to be in breach of any applicable Data Protection Laws.
+- SQream shall not Process Customer Personal Data other than on Customer’s documented instructions unless Processing is required by Applicable Laws.
+Customer warrants and represents that Customer's instructions shall at all times comply with all applicable Data Protection Laws, and that the Processing of Customer Personal Data in accordance with Customer’s instructions will not cause SQream to be in breach of any applicable Data Protection Laws.

-- Customer instructs Panoply (and authorizes Panoply to instruct each Subprocessor) to:
+- Customer instructs SQream (and authorizes SQream to instruct each Subprocessor) to:

 - Process Customer Personal Data; and